 Notes.
 County-level OLS regressions.
-Dependent variable is fraction of family firms in each county.
+Dependent variable is the fraction of family firms in each county.
 We only consider counties with at least 5 firms surveyed.
-Genealogy density is number of genealogies during 1368 to 1949, normalized by 1953 population.
+Genealogy density is the number of genealogies from 1368 to 1949, normalized by 1953 population.
 Geographic controls include altitude, ruggedness, distance to coast and calorie suitability.
 Historical controls include biography density (1368-1949), population density in 1880 and tax per capita in 1820.
 Socioeconomic controls include sex ratio in 2010, minority rate in 2010, urbanization rate in 2010, bank density (1990-2010) and a provincial capital dummy.
 Province fixed effects are included.
 Genealogy density is standardized.
-Robust standard errors are in parentheses. p<0.1; p<0.05; p<0.01.
+Robust standard errors are in parentheses. \ p<0.1; \\\ p<0.05; \\\ p<0.01.

-baseline definition is 49.7%, this magnitude is non-negligible.
-These private firms were established after 1978.
-The result confirms our hypothesis that historical family culture still persistently predicts the distribution of family firms after the socialist transformation and cultural revolution periods (1949-1976), which is consistent with the studies emphasizing the strength of culture (Giuliano, 2007; Fernández and Fogli, 2009; Algan and Cahuc, 2010).
+persistently predicts the distribution of family firms after the socialist transformation and cultural revolution periods (1949-1976), which is consistent with the studies emphasizing the strength of culture (Giuliano, 2007; Fernández and Fogli, 2009; Algan and Cahuc, 2010).
 Kinship-based cooperation resumed and adapted well to the new environment when China opened up and was determined to develop its private sectors (Peng, 2004).
+For suggestive evidence, we extend the analysis to the listed firms in Section A.1 in the Appendix.

 Kelly (2019) points out that papers on long-term persistence might have inflated t statistics due to severe spatial autocorrelation in residuals.
 We test this possibility employing Moran's I statistic (based on the same spatial weights matrix as Kelly (2019)).
-The statistic is only -0.022 (Z score is -0.429 and p-value is 0.334) when using residuals of the first regression in Table 2,43 which suggests very low spatial autocorrelation in our regression residuals.
+The statistic is only -0.022 (Z score is -0.429 and p-value is 0.334) when using residuals of the first regression in Table $2,^{57}$ which suggests very low spatial autocorrelation in our regression residuals.

-4.2 Instrumental Variable Results
+4.2.
+Instrumental variable results